jmcnab006/bl_proxmox/README.md

 # Bridgeline Proxmox role

-This role installs and configures network, snmpd, packages, sets the hostname, system time and NTP for a proxmox 9.X host or cluster.
+This role installs and configures network, snmpd, packages, sets the hostname and system time for a proxmox 9.X host or cluster.

 ## Requirements